 - Talk with the patient to decide what you can do to better support each other.

 - For severe anxiety, it’s usually not helpful to try to reason with the patient.
-Instead, talk with a doctor about the symptoms and problems you notice.
+Instead, talk with the cancer team about the symptoms and problems you notice.

 - Consider getting support for yourself through groups or one-on-one counseling.

 - Is sweating or flushed, with a fast or pounding heartbeat